check-spelling-sandbox/materialize/doc/developer/design/20230315_backup_restore.md

 ### Correctness

-Unlike for a single shard, the state of an entire environment can not be represented with a single number.
+Unlike for a single shard, the state of an entire environment cannot be represented with a single number.
 (Including the `mztimestamp` — the timestamp of a shard can lag arbitrarily behind, if eg. the cluster that populates that shard is crashing.)
 Conceptually, an environment backup is a mapping between shard id and the seqno of the per-shard backup.
 (Along with any additional environment-level state, like the stash.)

 Correctness criteria are also a bit more subtle, and involve reasoning about the dependencies between collections.
 We’re aware of two important correctness properties: